 This is a punitive measure, but it is also a tool to be used sparingly when needed in order to reinforce a lesson.
 The expectation is that the Deans will use this tool wisely and in situations where lesser measures have failed to resolve a situation.
-Failure to obey the rules of the Grey School as outlined in the Apprentice Handbook, conduct unbecoming of a Wizard, or refusal to follow instructions are examples of behaviors that may result in demerits being issued.
+Failure to obey the rules of the Grey School as outlined in the Apprentice Handbook, conduct unbecoming of a Wizard, disturbing the peace, refusal to follow instructions and a failure to uphold one's responsibilities are examples of behaviors that may result in demerits being issued.

 In the scale of disciplinary measures, demerits are more serious than verbal or written reprimands and less serious than expulsion.

 Refer any questions pertaining to this policy to the Dean of Students.

 Personal Growth Merits